Poll: Out of all the current and former villains/antagonists of DBZ, which are the "hottest?" Pick however many answers apply. Vote Now!

 Sorry about the rant there.
 Anyway, enjoy.

-(all fandoms and original fiction)
+The Mary Sue Litmus Test (all fandoms and original fiction)

 This provides a quick way to check whether you've written a hated author surrogate into your story without realizing it.
 While this test needn't be the final authority on anything - half of the canon characters from DBZ would fail miserably - it does at least provide a good starting point.
 A good way to calibrate it is to do it for the hero and several other of the major characters first.
 Your OC had better not get a higher score than any of them.

-(all fandoms and original fiction)
+So You Want To: See the Index (all fandoms and original fiction)

 The TV Tropes Wiki is a wonderful, wonderful thing for writers if you know where to look, and this index links to how-tos on many different aspects of writing.